mid2SUPAERO/ecoHALE/README.md

 The keywords used for each file are explained in their respective docstrings at the top of the file.

 If you wish to examine the code in more depth, see `run_classes.py` and the methods it calls.
 These methods interface directly with OpenMDAO.

+## Notes

+This current version of the repository has grown past the previous Matlab implementation.
+If you are looking for a Matlab-capable version, please see https://github.com/samtx/OpenAeroStruct for the latest version.

 ## Known Issues